Untangling Trauma: Attachment, Body and Mind

 Somatic Experiencing Practitioner & Trauma Psychotherapist

-When human beings experience trauma or severe life stressors, it is not uncommon for their lives to unravel.
 My passion is bringing healing to people who have been through a traumatic/stressful experience.
-I am a licensed psychotherapist.
+I am a licensed psychotherapist and Somatic Experiencing Practitioner.
 I help my clients to find healthy perceptions of themselves and strengthen their relationships so they can know themselves as peaceful, complete, whole, and safe.

-I know that no single approach is the right one for every individual, and so I have been trained in a range of modalities including Somatic Experiencing (SE), Dynamic Attachment Re-patterning (DARe), Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, as well as Eye Movement Desensitization and Reprocessing (EMDR).
+I know that no single approach is the right one for every individual, and so I have been trained in a range of modalities including Somatic Experiencing (SE), Dynamic Attachment Re-patterning (DARe), Touch Skills Training (TST), Dialectical Behavioral Therapy (DBT), as well as Eye Movement Desensitization and Reprocessing (EMDR).